Top 5 Best New Hampshire Blue Ribbon Public Middle Schools (2025)

 Blue ribbon schools have been recognized by the Department of Education for achieving superior standards of academic excellence.
 Read more about this national school awards program and how blue ribbon schools work.

-The top ranked blue ribbon public middle schools in New Hampshire are Academy For Science And Design Charter (M), The Birches Of Academics - Art A Public Charter School and North Hampton School.
+The top ranked blue ribbon public middle schools in New Hampshire are Academy For Science And Design Charter (M), North Hampton School and Thornton Central School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Minority enrollment is 15% of the student body (majority Asian), which is equal to the New Hampshire public middle school average of 15% (majority Hispanic).
+Minority enrollment is 19% of the student body (majority Asian), which is more than the New Hampshire public middle school average of 15% (majority Hispanic).

 School